Cyprus Well: About the House

 The Trust does however occasionally offer ‘open days’, with knowledgable guides present — for example, during the town’s annual Causley Festival of Arts and Literature (usually held in the summer holidays), and during the periods of National Heritage Open Days (normally during a week in the middle of September).
 These opportunities are announced on this website, in our regular Newsletters and on our social media channels.

-As well as these occasional openings for guided visits and tours, Cyprus Well is also available at times throughout the year for short-term holiday lettings, through Cottages.com.
+As well as these occasional openings for guided visits and tours, Cyprus Well will be available for cultural breaks and workshop weekends from October 2022.
+At times throughout the year, it will also be open for short-term holiday lettings, through Cottages.com.
 For details on hiring periods, charges, conditions and availability, please click HERE for a link to their company website — which also has 15 further photos of the interior and exterior of the house.

 Locating Launceston and Cyprus Well